This guide has been updated as of Velik’s Fate patch.

 - Regenerating Kaia’s Shield – Recovers 5% of total HP every 2 seconds for 6 seconds for all targets.
 Adding a healing effect to your godsent Kaia’s is great.
 I personally take this glyph for all non-slaying runs, but it is not essential.

 - Energetic Kaia’s Shield – Decreases cooldown by 25%.
-Use this, and don’t even question it.
+Essential for Priest.

 Blessing of Balder